 Human resource oversight is essential to profitability, efficiency and long-term organizational success.
-Nonprofits, corporations and startups commonly rely on workforce management software to control their HR overhead, improve scheduling practices and effectively administer labor talent.
+Nonprofits, corporations and startups commonly rely on workforce management software (WFM software) to control their HR overhead, improve scheduling practices and effectively administer labor talent.
 The goal of WFM software is to help HR departments with workforce optimization.
 Whether a company is a small startup or an established institution, workforce management software has diverse advantages.
 Here are some real-world examples of the benefits organizations might realize:

 Minimized Scheduling Expenses

 Workforce management solutions are extremely important in demanding professional environments.
 In early 2015, Saint Mary’s Hospital of Waterbury, Connecticut, experienced significant difficulties aggregating information about its nursing staff assignment policies.
 The root of the problem was that management couldn’t determine whether nurses were being assigned in a fashion that was both efficient and commensurate with patient needs.

 Employing a cloud-based HR management tool permitted nurses to receive assignments, find out what each required and perform the appropriate tasks.
 From there, managers tracked the results and quantified labor costs.
 The hospital eventually saved $650,000 by reducing overtime and eliminating unnecessary labor expenses.
 This example clearly reveals how employee-specific data collection can make it far easier for companies to gain valuable insights about which of their staff policies function well and which don’t.

 More work forces are becoming dependent on mobile technology.
 Citrix data from 2012 revealed that on average, organizations only had seven desks for every ten employees.
 Mobile work styles have benefits like heightened employee retention, increased productivity, stronger corporate cultures and more capable work forces, but they can pose unique HR management challenges.